-This will be tailored to suit your needs, and the nature of your child's/family's difficulties will determine the way we address the problem.
+This will be tailored to suit your needs.
+The nature of your child's/family's/own difficulties will determine the way we address the problem.
 Some examples of the types of treatments we might use are: behavioural therapies, CBT (cognitive-behavioural therapy), relaxation and guided imagery, pain management techniques and family interventions.
 Are our discussions with the Psychologist confidential?

-As Psychologists, we have strict rules about confidentiality and do not discuss your child's problem with anyone other than the doctor/ team who referred you, and your GP, unless you give us your permission to speak to any other relevant people.
-However, we do have a responsibility to protect children from harm and are legally and morally bound to disclose any information regarding children at risk of abuse to the relevant agencies.
+As Psychologists, we have strict rules about confidentiality and do not discuss your child's problem with anyone other than the doctor/team who referred you, and your GP, unless you give us your permission to speak to any other relevant people.
+However, it does help to support other professionals in understanding your difficulties better, so we might discuss how to do this best.
+We do also have a responsibility to protect children from harm and we are legally and morally bound to disclose any information regarding children at risk of abuse to the relevant agencies.
+Why children see a paediatric psychologist